 Carpenters may be small but they have been known to destroy entire houses by burrowing into them and eating away at the structure of the wood until there’s nothing left.

 It’s important to know what these insects look like so you can avoid them if possible while still respecting their right to exist in your space too.
+If you’re looking to test out a DIY method of removing carpenter bees, try checking out our guide to removing carpenter bees with WD40 or carpenter bee traps!

 Final Thoughts on Carpenter Bees